ragsragsrags/AdventureWorksADF/readme.md

 For the datawarehouse database, run this script to the local server and deploy to azure using the steps above: AdventureWorksDW2022_Database.sql

+Also, you need to properly connect to the azure sql server.
+I'm using this document: https://learn.microsoft.com/en-us/azure/data-factory/connector-azure-sql-database?tabs=data-factory

 Here are the changes:
   - For the OLTP AdventureWorks2022 database
     * Added the following new integration tables.
 These are mostly extra tables used for types such as country, day of week, education and etc: